evertonmaciel/rrindex/README.md

 rareindex()

-#Function to calculate a index of rarity for each species of community based on the Rabinowitz method
+#Function to calculate an index of rarity for each species of community based on the Rabinowitz method
-#The function returns the species list with four indexes for each species.
+#The function returns the species list with four indexes for each species
 #geographic range index (gri) It is the inverse of the geographical range of the specie
-#habitat specificity index (hsi) It is the inverse of the number of habitats maximum that species occur
+#habitat specificity index (hsi) It is the inverse of the maximum number of habitats where specie occur
-#population size index (psi) It is the inverse of the size population maximum of the species
+#population size index (psi) It is the inverse of the maximum population size of the specie
 #rr index is the average of the indexes gri,hsi and psi

 rareboxplot
 rareplot()

-#Function to calculate a index of rarity for each species of community based on the Rabinowitz method
+#Function to calculate the indexes of rarity for each specie of a community
+#This function uses the input data table, containing the list of species, latitude and longitude, number of habitats and population size

 # Refence